11 Injured in Santa Clarita Commercial Truck Accident

 Gravel truck fails to stop, strikes city bus and two cars at Golden Valley Road intersection

-Eleven people were injured, including one critically, in a commercial truck accident involving a city bus and two cars at Golden Valley Road and Centre Pointe Parkway in Santa Clarita, California, on Wednesday, according to the Los Angeles County Sheriff's Department.
+Eleven people were injured, including one critically, in a crash involving a city bus and two cars at Golden Valley Road and Centre Pointe Parkway in Santa Clarita on Wednesday, according to the Los Angeles County Sheriff's Department.

 The tandem dirt hauler, loaded with gravel, failed to stop in time while traveling on Golden Valley Road.
 The driver attempted to negotiate a turn onto Centre Pointe Parkway to avoid running a red light but collided with the Santa Clarita Transit bus and two white sedans, spilling gravel across the intersection.